tensorlakeai/indexify/examples/pdf/table_extraction/README.md

-# PDF Table Extraction with Indexify
+# Table Extraction from PDFs

 This project demonstrates how to extract tables from PDF documents using Indexify.
 It includes two main components: setting up an extraction graph for table extraction and a script to process PDFs and retrieve the extracted tables.